dpar39/vscode-rest-control/README.md

 ## Usage

-When you install this extension, it will automatically open a `websocket` on port `3710`.
+When you install this extension, it will automatically start a HTTP server on port `3710`.
 This port can be changed on in the VSCode settings.
 When you are going to use multiple VSCode sessions at the same time, it is best to configure it on workspace level or use the `remoteControl.fallbacks` setting to specify fallback ports when the previous one is already in use.

 Once installed, you can execute `commands` for VSCode remotely by calling the Remote Control its websocket.
 Here is an example how to open the terminal in VSCode: